sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-17-understanding-central-tendency.md

     Std Dev: 181.4

 The case above is an example of a right skewed distribution or a positively skewed distribution.
-The frequency curve has a tail to the right and <b>Mean > Median > Mode</b>.
+The frequency curve has a tail to the right and the values are sorted in this way: <b>Mean > Median > Mode</b>.

 In a left skewed distribution or negatively skewed distribution, the frequency curve has a longer tail to the left and the <b>Mean < Median < Mode</b>.